How to capitalize the first letter in Python

 Real-world applications

-Moving beyond error handling, you can apply these capitalization techniques to solve complex, real-world data formatting challenges.
+With an understanding of the common pitfalls, you can apply these capitalization techniques to solve practical data formatting and cleaning tasks.

 Properly formatting names with prefixes using format_name()